-Teaching Sche me Cre dit Str ucture Exam Scheme LECTURE TUTORIAL PRACTICAL L+T P TOTAL OTAL THE.
+Teaching SchemeECTURETUTORIALPRACTICA dit Str ucture Exam Scheme LECTURE TUTORIAL PRACTICAL L+T Р TOTAL THE.
 SESS.
 PRAC.
-T/W TOTAL 4 2 4 1 5 60 40 25 25 150
+T/W TOT TOTAL 4 2 4 1 5 60 40 25 25 15 150

 - To develop programming skills using the fundamentals and basics of C Language. - To teach effective usage of arrays, structures, functions, pointers and to implement the memory management concepts and preprocessor. - To teach how the files are managed through programming and usage of file systems.